tanishapritha/market-manipulation-detector/README.md

 If your friend brings the same lunch every day, but one day brings a giant pizza, you’d notice that as something strange or different — an anomaly.
 In this project, our model tries to spot those strange events in the stock market.

-### What is a Ticker?

-Every company has a short symbol used in trading.
-For example:
-- AAPL = Apple
-- GME = GameStop
-These are called "tickers".

 ### Why Use Reddit and Twitter?

 Social media often influences stock prices.
 We collect posts and tweets about a stock to detect sudden changes in public interest or hype, which might indicate manipulation.

----

-## Folder Structure

-market-manipulation-detector/
-├── data/
-│   ├── market/              # Hourly price data from Yahoo Finance │   ├── social/              # Tweets and Reddit posts in JSON │   └── final/               # Preprocessed CSVs with features
-├── models/
-│   └── isolation_forest.joblib
-├── notebooks/
-│   └── model.ipynb          # Jupyter Notebook for model training
-├── src/
-│   ├── collect_twitter.py
-│   ├── collect_reddit.py
-│   ├── preprocess.py
-│   └── detect.py
-├── app.py                   # Streamlit frontend app
-├── .env                     # Environment variables (do not share) ├── requirements.txt
-└── README.md

 ---